Synchronicity From Synchronized Chaos: Machine Perception as Chaos Synchronization

 It was found that the two channels rapidly synchronize if only the medium scale modes are coupled (Fig. \ref{figQGsync}), starting from different initial flow patterns.
 For unidirectional coupling, the synchronization would effect assimilation of Fourier-space data from the $A$ channel into the $B$ channel.

-Since the problem of data assimilation arises in any situation requiring a computational model of a parallel physical process to track that process as accurately as possible based on limited input, it is suggested here that the broadest view of data assimilation is that of machine perception by an artificially intelligent system.
-Like a data assimilation system, the human mind forms a model of reality that functions well, despite limited sensory input, and one would like to impart such an ability to the computational model.

-In this more general context, the role of synchronism is indeed reminiscent of Jung's notion of synchronicity in the relationship between mind and the material world.
-Noting that standard data assimilation approaches, if successful, do achieve synchronization, it only remains to determine whether there are synchronization schemes that lead to faster convergence than the standard data assimilation algorithms.
+The restriction to coupling of medium-scale modes is a Fourier-space counterpart to assimilating data from discrete, well-separated observation points.
 It has been shown analytically that optimal synchronization is equivalent to Kalman filtering when the dynamics change slowly in phase space, so that the same linear approximation is valid at each point in time for the real dynamical system and its model.
-When the dynamics change rapidly, as in the vicinity of a regime transition, one must consider the full nonlinear equations and there are better synchronization strategies than Kalman filtering or ensemble Kalman filtering.
+When the dynamics change rapidly, as in the vicinity of a regime transition, one must consider the full nonlinear equations and there are better synchronization strategies than Kalman filtering or the popular method of ensemble Kalman filtering \cite{EnKal}.
 The deficiencies of the standard methods, which are well known in such situations, are usually remedied by ad hoc corrections, such as ``covariance inflation" \cite{And}.
-In the synchronization view, such corrections can be derived from first principles \cite{Dua06}\footnote{The previous calculation of the covariance inflation factors \cite{Dua06} needs to be corrected to properly account for the discrete character of the actual assimilation cycle as contrasted with the continuous assimilation in the theoretical model.}.
+In the synchronization view, such corrections can be derived from first principles \cite{Dua06, DuaSpringer}, demonstrating the analytical power of the perception-as-synchronization-of-truth-and-model viewpoint.

-\section{Internal Sync vs. Mind-Matter Sync: The Importance of Meaning}
+\section{Internal Sync vs. Mind-Matter Sync and the Role of Meaning}

-In the Jungian version of synchronicity, as in the popular culture surrounding the topic, the alleged relationships between events, mental or physical, are detected without close inspection and are ``meaningful".
-To assess the promise of the dynamical systems paradigm as grounding for philosophical synchronicity, one needs to introduce a notion of meaning in the context of coupled dynamical systems, and to show that the requirement for such a property is typically satisfied.
-In this regard, the physical interpretation of the modelled phenomena is crucial.